Tsuk1ko/nhentai-helper/README.md

 This script also support some nHentai mirror sites.
 See the script's `@match` and `@include`.

 If the script does not run on some domains, you can add them to *User matches*.
+(Script editing - Settings - Includes/Excludes - User matches)

 When you are on a mirror site, a prompt "A userscript wants to access a cross-origin resource" may pop up, please select "**Always allow domain**" or "**Always allow all domain**".